TheNumbat/Diopter/README.md

 ## Support

 Diopter requires a GPU with hardware ray tracing support.
-The the following GPUs have been tested:
+The following GPUs have been tested:

 - RTX 3080ti
 - RTX 4050